Szombierki Coal Mine

 Szombierki Coal Mine is a former coal mine in Szombierki, Bytom, Poland.
 It was created in 1870 from several smaller coal fields.
-From mid-1990s it begun to be retired.
+From mid-1990s it began to be closed down.

 In 2004 its winding tower "Krystyna" (formerly Kaiser Wilhelm) was added to the Polish register of monuments.

 During a 2009 vote the tower was voted as one of the "Seven Architectural Wonders of the Silesian Voivodeship."